-Contact: Lynn Tramonte (latramonte@gmail.com/202-255-0551) OR Tom Salyers (tsalyers@clasp.org/202-906-8002)
+Contact: Lynn Tramonte (latramonte@gmail.com/202-255-0551) OR Tom Salvers

+(tsalvers@clasp.org/202-906-8002)

-Child Health Experts and Advocates File Amicus Brief in Supreme Court Describing Traumatic Impact of DACA Rescission on Recipients' Children
+NJ and National Child Health Experts File Amicus Brief in Supreme Court Describing Traumatic Impact of DACA Rescission on Recipients' Children

-Cancelling DACA would harm 250,000 children in U.S., including 4,600 in Nevada
+Cancelling DACA would harm 250,000 children in U.S., including 5,200 in New Jersey

-Washington, DC - At least a quarter of a million young children-including 4,600 in Nevada-would be harmed developmentally, psychologically, and economically by the cancellation of Deferred Action for Childhood Arrivals (DACA).
+Washington, DC - At least a quarter of a million young children-including 5,200 in New Jersey-would be harmed developmentally, psychologically, and economically by the cancellation of Deferred Action for Childhood Arrivals (DACA).
 The Trump administration failed to consider their interests when repealing the program in 2017.

-On Friday, three dozen organizations and leaders filed an amicus brief (appendix here) with the U.S. Supreme Court, asking the court to consider the impact of rescinding DACA on beneficiaries' children, who are U.S. citizens.
+On Friday, Advocates for Children of New Jersey (ACNJ) joined nearly three dozen other organizations and leaders in filing an amicus brief (appendix here) with the U.S. Supreme Court, asking the court to consider the impact of rescinding DACA on beneficiaries' children, who are U.S. citizens.
 Oral arguments are scheduled for November 12, 2019.

-The DACA case affects children and families in every state, but Nevada is home to one of the largest numbers.
+The DACA case affects children and families in every state, but New Jersey is home to one of the largest numbers.
 More quotes from national and state leaders can be found here.